 Jacksonville Divorce Lawyer

-Jacksonville and the rest of Florida are a no-fault divorce state, which means in some cases the legal process can be simpler while also avoiding the “blame game.”
+Jacksonville and the rest of Florida is a no-fault divorce state, which means in some cases the legal process can be simpler while also avoiding the “blame game” that our Jacksonville lawyers often see in divorce and family law cases.
 The Florida legislature decided many years ago that the purpose of divorce should be to terminate dead marriages.
-A Florida court can terminate a marriage under two circumstances: i) when the marriage is irretrievably broken, or ii) when a court has adjudicated a spouse incompetent for at least three years preceding the filing.The Divorce Process in Jacksonville
+The divorce court in Jacksonville can terminate a marriage under two circumstances: i) when the marriage is irretrievably broken, or ii) when a court has adjudicated a spouse incompetent for at least three years preceding the filing.The Divorce Process in Jacksonville

 If the parties have not reached a full and final agreement, then a divorce trial can take place.
 Each party is allowed to present evidence and testimony to the court during the final hearing.
 The divorce judge will carefully consider each spouse’s position and will make a final decision on the issues.Jacksonville Divorce Lawyer and roles in Family Law